 Directors and their immediate families are eligible to receive the same discount on purchases of merchandise from our stores, catalogs and Internet sites that is available to Company employees.
 The Company reimburses non-employee directors for their reasonable expenses in attending meetings of the Board and committees, including their transportation expenses to and from meetings, hotel accommodations, and meals.

-Fiscal 2010 Director Compensation
+Fiscal 2011 Director Compensation

-The amounts paid to each non-employee director for fiscal 2010, including amounts deferred under the Company's stock plan, and the RSUs granted to each director are reported in the tables below.
-Messrs.
-Marmol and Questrom did not serve as directors during 2010, so no compensation is reported for them in the tables.
+The amounts paid to each non-employee director for fiscal 2011, including amounts deferred under the Company's stock plan, and the RSUs granted to each director are reported in the tables below.